WebAssembly/spec/spectec/test-prose/TEST.md

   c.
 Pop the current label from the stack.
   d.
 Push the values val* to the stack.
   e.
 Execute the instruction (RETURN_CALL_REF yy).
+4. Else if the top of the stack is a HANDLER_, then:
+  a.
+Push the values val* to the stack.
+  b.
+Pop all values val* from the top of the stack.
+  c.
+Exit from HANDLER_.
+  d.
+Push the values val* to the stack.
+  e.
+Execute the instruction (RETURN_CALL_REF yy).
-4. Else if the top of the stack is a FRAME_, then:
+5. Else if the top of the stack is a FRAME_, then:
   a.
 Push the values val* to the stack.
   b.
 Assert: Due to validation, a value is on the top of the stack.
   c.
 Pop the value instr_u0 from the stack.